edysfy/Group_website/uxDesign.md

   </p>

 This post form didn't change much, though we did make a small change to this later.
 We didn't want to display a number (3 being sad to 1 being happy) to represent the mood on the form.
 Instead of showing numbers, we mapped it with the text, 'happy', 'coping', and 'sad'.

+### Displaying EmotePosts

+It was obvious to us from the start that we needed use the GeoJson data created from the form above and display it on the map visually through using a marker.
+There were two options we thought of.
+Using a marker pin, like in google maps, or using svg circles.
+The markers (like the blue one in the pink themed screenshot) just felt to clunky, so we decided to use the circles.
+Mapbox also comes with a hover event feature, we used this to display a pop-up that contained the EmotePost data when a user hovers of a marker with their mouse.
+We decided to mapped each emotion with a corresponding colour.
+Happy => Blue , Coping => Yellow, Sad => Red.

 ## The heatmap